 - Pump Action vs. Semi-Auto

 - Types of Barrels

 Shotguns are not Claymore mines.
 While they are also not precision weapons, you can’t just close your eyes and point the shotgun in the general direction of the target and expect to have favorable results.

 With a cylinder bore barrel, you can expect the shot pattern to spread one inch for every yard of travel from the end of the barrel.
 After 15 yards the pellets have spread out enough that few pellets will hit the target, and those that do will not have enough terminal energy left to stop the target (except Murphy’s Law says that errant pellets will have plenty of energy to kill innocent bystanders behind the intended target).

-Effective range of a shotgun with buckshot is 15 yards or less.
+Effective range of a shotgun with buckshot is 15-20 yards.
 With rifled slugs and rifled sights on your shotgun you can accurately engage man size targets out to 100 yards.

 What is “Gauge”?